5 Elements of Perfect Product Messaging

 1. Write out your message

 Does the message work equally well for your competitor as it does for you?
 If so, your customer will choose the less expensive option.
-You don’t want customers to compare apples to apples when making a decision; you want them to compare apples to oranges.
+You don’t want customers to compare apples to apples when deciding; you want them to compare apples to oranges.

 Just like visiting the factory floor, visiting customers is essential for building out messaging.
-Visiting customers can mean visiting in person in a physical setting, listening in on customer sales calls, or scheduling 1-1 calls with current and former customers.
+Visiting customers can mean seeing them in person physically, listening in on customer sales calls, or scheduling 1-1 calls with current and former customers.

 Messaging should be fact-based.
-This means undertaking regular fact-finding expeditions, using your customers to mine valuable messaging insights.
+This means undertaking regular fact-finding expeditions and using your customers to mine valuable messaging insights.
 Scheduling regular intervals for refining and improving messaging is also necessary as customer needs change, competition increases, and markets and products constantly change.